svrooij/AuthenticationDemo/README.md

 ### Access your api with a managed identity

-Now that you have your api protected with a managed identity, you can easily access it with a managed identity.
+Now that you have your api protected with a Entra ID, you can easily access it with a managed identity.

 1. Grant access to your api using [this post](https://svrooij.io/2023/06/19/assign-additional-permissions-to-service-principal/).
 2. Add code to get the token.